 To date, mariculture development in Kenya has been an uncoordinated process with projects being initiated in an ad hoc manner.
 The country lacks a developmental framework to guide sectoral development, and in this regard, it would be appropriate for the Department of Fisheries to commission a mariculture sector development plan to guide future interventions in the sector.
 The plan needs to take cognisance of the current institutional constraints to development and constraints to specific sub-sectors (e.g crab culture, finfish and prawn polyculture) and identify new opportunities (e.g small scale grouper culture, coral culture).
 Institutional constraints such as the current lack of extension capacity at the DoF, the need for additional extension capacity and demonstration facilities at Kwetu, and a focused research and development agenda for mariculture development at KMFRI need to be addressed and funded.
 The policy and regulatory environment needs to be reviewed such that an enabling investor environment is created.
 Where appropriate, regulations will need to be altered.
-For example, the current requirement for all mariculture operations to require an EIA irrespective of production volumes needs to be reassessed such a regulation is likely to deter small scale investors into the sector.
+For example, the current requirement for all mariculture operations to require an EIA irrespective of production volumes needs to be reassessed - such a regulation is likely to deter small scale investors into the sector.
 In terms of governance, clarity is required in terms of institutional roles and responsibilities.
-In this regard the role of the Coastal Development Authority (CDA) which has a developmental mandate, and the Departments of Fisheries and Forestry need to be clarified such that institutional responses to development are coordinated, and in this regard, one organisation becomes responsible for coordinating sector development.
+In this regard the role of the Coastal Development Authority (CDA) which has a developmental mandate, and the Departments of Fisheries and Forestry need to be clarified such that institutional responses to development.